Introduction

 v{major-version-integer}.{minor-version-integer}.{patch-version-string}

 Thus a client can take the name field, remove the leading "v" character and split the result on the '.' character to get the major, minor and patch versions.
 The major and minor versions MUST be integers, such that the client can turn them from strings to numbers and compare that 10 is greater than 2 (for example).
-The patch component is a string, and MUST NOT contain the '.' character and MUST sort correctly as a string such that "patch-10" comes after "patch-02".
+The patch component is a string, MUST NOT contain the '.' character and MUST sort correctly as a string from lowest to highest such that "patch-10" comes after "patch-02".

 This will allow clients to determine whether they can process the record.
 If the major version is higher than the client's supported major version number, then it is unlikely.
 If the major version number is equal to or lower than the clients supported version, then the client should be able to process the information.
 If the minor version number, relative to the major version, is higher than supported, then information might be lost, but minor versions are backwards compatible with all other minor versions within the corresponding major version.
 Patches do not introduce new or modified functionality and hence they are primarily for awareness.